SANDS' GUARDIAN FAMILY PROGRAM

-We reimburse $1000.00 after all breeding duties completed
+We reimburse half of the Guardian security deposit after all breeding duties are completed

 We provide a $100.00 rebate towards your puppy preschool classes

 We provide you with a gift card to put towards your boy/girls first professional grooming

 We provide a $125.00 rebate towards obtaining a level one obedience training course

 We will also pay for you to attend a personalised private training session if we need some fine tuning

 We provide all the food for any of our pregnant mums during their pregnancy (I don’t know of too many breeders who do that!)

 We provide comprehensive pregnancy care notes, dates & information for each pregnancy.

 Let you name the all of the puppies (as we want the kids to feel included)

 We cover all breeding related expenses